Profile images & history

 Featured room

-Quick room readThe room remains the obvious next move here, without asking the user to decode the wrapper first.
+A room with pullThe room remains the obvious next move here, without asking the user to decode the wrapper first.

 The first read stays light, and that helps the decision happen faster.